 Michelle Cox is a Multilingual Specialist at Dartmouth College and former director of Bridgewater State University's WAC program, which she launched in 2007.
 She has published on WAC and second-language writing as well as on composition pedagogy, identity theory, and faculty development.
 She serves on the editorial boards of Across the Disciplines and the WAC Clearinghouse, where she edits the pages on WAC and second-language writing.

 Publication Information: Zawacki, Terry Myers, & Cox, Michelle.
 (Eds.).
 (2014).
 WAC and Second-Language Writers: Research Towards Linguistically and Culturally Inclusive Programs and Practices.
 Perspectives on Writing.
 The WAC Clearinghouse; Parlor Press. https://wac.colostate.edu/books/perspectives/l2/

 Publication Date: January 9, 2014

 Series Editor: Susan H. McLeod, University of California, Santa Barbara

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2014 Terry Myers Zawacki and Michelle Cox.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 496 pages, with notes, illustrations, and bibliographies.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press online, or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.